BRTNetwork/brt-lib/docs/index.md

 signersCount | integer | *Optional* Number of signers that will be signing this transaction. ticketSequence | [ticket-sequence](#account-sequence-number) | *Optional* The ticket sequence to be used for this transaction. `sequence` and `ticketSequence` are mutually exclusive, only one of them can be set.

 We recommend that you specify a `maxLedgerVersion` so that you can quickly determine that a failed transaction will never succeed in the future.
-It is impossible for a transaction to succeed after the XRP Ledger's consensus-validated ledger version exceeds the transaction's `maxLedgerVersion`.
+It is impossible for a transaction to succeed after the BRT Ledger's consensus-validated ledger version exceeds the transaction's `maxLedgerVersion`.
 If you omit `maxLedgerVersion`, the "prepare\*" method automatically supplies a `maxLedgerVersion` equal to the current ledger plus 3, which it includes in the return value from the "prepare\*" method.

 ## Transaction ID